geisonbiazus/blog/posts/applying-clean-architecture-in-go.md

 ![Architecture](/static/image/architecture.png)

 There are four main kinds of layers: Core, Adapters, User Interface, and Main.
-You can see the explanation of each one above.
+You can see the explanation for each one below.

 ### Core